Divorce Vs Legal Separation: A Guide To Help You Decide

 One of you can end the relationship and choose to live separate from your spouse.

-In terms of trying to ensure a harmonious journey from the date of separation until (perhaps ultimately divorce) it is usually better to try and agree the arrangements of your separation if at all possible.
+In terms of trying to ensure a harmonious journey from the date of separation until (perhaps ultimately divorce), it is usually better to try and agree on the arrangements of your separation if at all possible.

 If I move out of the home do I lose my claim to the home?